smoradlou/mugs/README.md

 ## Checking your deployed model

-Before you submit your test, you can check if your deployed model works the way it should by executing the following commands:
+You can check if your deployed model works the way it should by executing the following commands:

 ```
 MODEL_NAME=<your_model_name>